polyfem/polyfem/easy_wrapper/README.md

 # Easy PolyFEM Wrapper

-This directory contains a small **prototype C++ wrapper** for PolyFEM that provides a simplified command-line interface for running simulations.
+This directory contains a **C++ wrapper for PolyFEM** that provides a simplified command-line interface for running simulations.

-The wrapper demonstrates how PolyFEM can be invoked through a minimal C++ program that:
+The wrapper demonstrates how PolyFEM can be invoked through a small C++ program that:

-1. Accepts a mesh file path and output directory
+1. Accepts a mesh file and output directory
-2. Generates a PolyFEM JSON configuration file automatically
+2. Generates a PolyFEM JSON configuration automatically
-3. Optionally invokes the PolyFEM solver (`PolyFEM_bin`)
+3. Optionally runs the PolyFEM solver (`PolyFEM_bin`)

-The goal is to provide a lightweight example of exposing PolyFEM functionality through a simpler interface without modifying the internal PolyFEM codebase.
+The goal is to provide a lightweight example of exposing PolyFEM functionality through a simpler interface **without modifying the PolyFEM core codebase**.

 ---

 # Background

-PolyFEM normally expects a **JSON configuration file** that describes the simulation setup.
+PolyFEM normally expects a **JSON configuration file** describing the simulation setup.

 This configuration includes information such as:

 - mesh file
-- material model
+- material / physics model
 - boundary conditions
 - solver settings
-- output options
+- output configuration

-A typical PolyFEM run looks like this:
+A typical PolyFEM execution looks like:

 ```
 PolyFEM_bin --json input.json
 ```

-where `input.json` must be written by the user.
+where `input.json` must be written manually by the user.

 ---

 # What This Wrapper Changes

-Instead of requiring users to manually write a JSON configuration file, the wrapper **generates the JSON automatically** based on simple command-line arguments.
+Instead of requiring users to manually write JSON configuration files, this wrapper **generates the JSON automatically** based on command-line arguments.

-Typical PolyFEM workflow:
+### Standard PolyFEM workflow

 ```
 User writes JSON configuration